KS1 Wellbeing Lesson 1

 - Breathe out slowly for 4 counts

-Repeat the breathing cycle several times, helping them relax and stay focused.
+Repeat the cycle several times, helping pupils slow their breathing and remain relaxed.